 In mild cases (intermittent asthma, with less than two acute asthma attacks per week, See table 4 below), only a bronchodilator may be necessary, while any child with persistent asthma needs daily preventer medication to help prevent attacks by reducing the chronic inflammatory reaction in the airways.

 In infants, management of asthma presents unique problems.
-But it is always better to treat a child as if he has asthma than not to treat him at all.
+But it is always better to treat a child as if they have asthma than not to treat him at all.
 If a parent is unsure whether the infant's wheezing is because of asthma, or whether he is suffering an acute attack, it is better to give him a bronchodilator than to withhold treatment, if he has been diagnosed with asthma.

 Because an infant’s airways are so small, the smallest amount of mucus or tissue swelling can cause significant airway narrowing.
 Infants also have proportionately less smooth muscle around their airways, resulting in less support for the airway, but also less spasm of the airway.